 Arguably a well-known and sought out peninsula landmark of Aegean Turkey, Bodrum Castle and Museum is a striking sight with an impressive structure and architecture that lures many tourists each year.
 Never failing to take your breath away, the 15th century Knights castle built by the knights of Rhodes during the Middle Ages Crusades served over the years as a military base, prison, and even public baths.
 Hence stories and tales are rich in history, heritage, and culture.

 Originally called Saint Peter's Castle, majestic architecture features the Italian, German, French and English towers resembling nations that helped build her.
 Knights also took tower stones from the nearby Halicarnassus Mausoleum, one of the Seven Wonders of the Ancient World, during construction.
 Designed for sanctuary during the 15th century Knight crusades for Asia Minor's Christians, Saint Peter / Bodrum castle and towers also helped the army successfully fend off Sultan Mehmed II's Ottoman Sea army and was later used by Sultan's son to hide during an attempted revolt.

-Today, the castle is used as a museum, the Bodrum Museum of Underwater Archaeology after the Turkish government decided in 1962 to convert the structure – making it one of the regions top attractions for tourists and history buffs from all over Europe and beyond who come to take a look inside the castle.
+A 16th-century war saw the Knight's castle fall and handed to Ottoman soldiers attacking from the port of Marmaris Bay.
+Today, the castle site is a museum, the Bodrum Museum of Underwater Archaeology, after Turkey's government converted the structure in 1962, making it one of Aegean Turkey's top tourist attractions for history buffs from all over Europe and beyond.